ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 .. note:: Setting :ref:`COMPASS_LEARN<COMPASS_LEARN>` to 1 or 2 is not recommended.
 These modes are deprecated and are either non-functional, or still in development.

-  The procedure for COMPASS_LEARN = 3 is:
+  The procedure for :ref:`COMPASS_LEARN<COMPASS_LEARN>` = 3 is:

-  1. set COMPASS_LEARN = 3.
+  1. set :ref:`COMPASS_LEARN<COMPASS_LEARN>` = 3.
 The message “CompassLearn: Initialised” will appear on the MP’s message tab (it does not appear in red letters on the HUD).
   2. “Bad Compass” will appear but this is nothing to be worried about.
 We will hopefully make this disappear before the final release.
   3. Arm and drive/fly the vehicle around in whatever mode you like, do some turns “CompassLearn: have earth field” should appear on MP’s message tab and then eventually “CompassLearn: finished”.
-  4. If you want you can check the COMPASS_LEARN parameter has been set back to zero (you may need to refresh parameters to see this) and the COMPASS_OFS_X/Y/Z values will have changed.
+  4. If you want you can check the :ref:`COMPASS_LEARN<COMPASS_LEARN>` parameter has been set back to zero (you may need to refresh parameters to see this) and the COMPASS_OFS_X/Y/Z values will have changed.
   5. This method can also be evoked using the RCxOPTION for "Compass Learn".
 It will activate when the channel goes above 1800uS and automatically complete and save.

 .. note: These methods do not fully calibrate the compass, like Onboard Calibration does, setting the scales and (in 4.0 vehicle releases) automatically determining the compass orientation.